BrianLDev/100-days-of-code/log.md

   - Updated stats for the day as usual

 **Thoughts:**
 Another lighter day, enjoying my weekend for a change.
-Plan to get back at it again tomorrow.
+Plan to get back at in more depth tomorrow.

 **Link(s) to work:**
 1. [LeetCode - Started working on Last Stone Weight](https://github.com/BrianLeip/LeetCode/commit/484346e66c79b2444fb4bbed6609a8961b9b1674)